oskardudycz/EventSourcing.NetCore/Sample/EventsVersioning/README.md

 We should always try to perform the change in a non-breaking manner.
 I explained that in [Let's take care of ourselves!
 Thoughts on compatibility](https://event-driven.io/en/lets_take_care_of_ourselves_thoughts_about_comptibility/) article.

 The same "issues" happens for event data model.
-Greg Young wrote a book about it: https://leanpub.com/esversioning/read.
+Greg Young wrote a book about it.
+You can read it for free: https://leanpub.com/esversioning/read.
 I recommend you to read it.

 This sample shows how to do basic Event Schema versioning.
 Those patterns can be applied to any event store.